arthurbraganca7/arthurbraganca7.github.io/_pages/research.md

     Decentralization, Enforcement, and Taxation:
     Evidence from Rural Land Taxes in Brazil. *Draft coming soon.*

 -   Araújo, R, Assunção, J., & Bragança, A. (May 2024).
-The Effects of Transportation Infrastructure on Deforestation in the Amazon: A General Equilibrium Approach.
+Transportation Infrastructure and Deforestation in the Amazon.
     [PDF](http://arthurbraganca7.github.io/files/Infrastructure_deforestation_GE.pdf).
     *Submitted.*\
     Media: